DenisM03/Excel-Project-Bike-Sales-Report/README.md

 ## 2.KPI's from the report
 1.Average income per purchase of the customers.
-2.Customer age variation.
+2.Customer age group and purchase rate.
-3.Customers  vs community distance.
+3.Customers  vs community distance and purchase rate.

 ## 3.Insights from the report